FTC: Affiliate Disclosure: All links pay commission

 But that just seems like it will be a waste of time as no one will truly believe the raw data.
 The recommendation will always be ‘don’t change or mix running power technologies’…at least for the foreseeable future.

 I don’t have a running lab in my back garden either.
-Although I do have a very nice park and running track.
+Although I do have a very nice park and a running track.

 Please also bear in mind that I have a life and a real job and not THAT many of you have taken up the option to be a supporter to this blog so I really, really need to do that other job 😉

 ESSENTIAL READING: STRYD Review – In Detail, Every Aspect